How was Summer 2019?

 This year, Flea’s Dad got a new job over the summer, which meant he basically couldn’t see Flea at all.

-So work/life balance was a bigger than usual challenge.
+So work/life balance was a bigger than usual challenge during summer 2019.
 In Scotland, there was a lot of getting up at 7am to drive 15 miles to the nearest WiFi hotspot so I could get work done.
 I was dealing with a really aggressive and difficult person at work, and it wasn’t helped by my entire family chipping in and telling me that I needed to be more assertive and I should really just tell them where to go.
 Tempting, but not helpful!

 I was tired and cranky.
 Flea was 13 and hormonal.
 We bickered.
 It wasn’t great.
 But we survived, and as the summer went on, I got into a better routine.